Adaptive Attribute and Structure Subspace Clustering Network: Experiments

 \subsection{Parameter Analysis}

-In the loss function Eq. (\ref{eq: Our}), there are three hyperparameters (i.e., $\gamma$, $\lambda_1$, and $\lambda_2$) used to balance the contributions of the attribute SE, the structure affinity graph, and the structure SE, respectively.
+In the loss function Eq. (\ref{eq: Our}), there are four hyperparameters (i.e., $\gamma$, $\lambda_1$, $\lambda_2$, and $\beta$) used to balance the contributions of the attribute SE, the structure affinity graph, the structure SE, and the attention-based fusion respectively.
 We first set the same $\gamma$ as the optimal parameter of \cite{ji2017deep}.
-Then, we selected $\lambda_1$ and $\lambda_2$ from the set $\left\{ 0.001,0.01,0.1,1,10,100,1000 \right\}$ to evaluate their influence.
-Figures \ref{fig: para_ACC}, \ref{fig: para_NMI} and \ref{fig: para_PUR} show the values of ACC, NMI, and PUR w.r.t. different $\lambda_1$ and $\lambda_2$ on the five benchmark datasets, where we have the following observations. \begin{itemize} \item Our method is capable of achieving almost optimal performance in terms of the three metrics over the majority datasets in a wide range of the two parameters, illustrating that our method is robust to $\lambda_1$ and $\lambda_2$. \item On MNIST, the relatively small $\lambda_1$ and large $\lambda_2$ lead to low values of ACC, NMI, and PUR.
-The reason may be that this dataset includes digit images with similar shapes (e.g., `$7$' and `$9$'), and thus when conducting the SE, the regularization term of learning the structure affinity matrix is vital for keeping the connectivity within the same subspace. \end{itemize}
+Then, we selected $\lambda_1$ and $\lambda_2$ from the set $\mathcal{S}=\left\{ 0.001,0.01,0.1,1,10,100,1000 \right\}$ to evaluate their influence.
+Figures \ref{fig: para_ACC}, \ref{fig: para_NMI} and \ref{fig: para_PUR} show the values of ACC, NMI, and PUR w.r.t. different $\lambda_1$ and $\lambda_2$.
+We finally tuned $\beta$ from the set $\mathcal{S}$ by fixing other parameters and the results are shown in Figure \ref{fig: para_LD3S}.
+From those figures, we have the following observations. \begin{itemize} \item On UMIST, the relatively small $\lambda_1$ and large $\lambda_2$ lead to low values of ACC, NMI, and PUR.
+The reason may be that the UMIST dataset includes similar face images, and thus when conducting the SE, the regularization term of learning the structure affinity matrix is vital for keeping the connectivity within the same subspace. \item On ORL, MNIST, and COIL20, our method is capable of achieving almost optimal performance in terms of the three metrics in a wide range of $\lambda_1$ and $\lambda_2$, illustrating that our method is robust to $\lambda_1$ and $\lambda_2$. \item On COIL40, the relatively small values of $\lambda_1$ and $\lambda_2$ produce an apparent performance degradation on all metrics.
+Such a phenomenon indicates the importance of $\lambda_1$ and $\lambda_2$. \item The proposed model is relatively sensitive to $\beta$.
+Generally, a relatively small $\beta$ can significantly improve the clustering performance, while a relatively large one will harm the clustering performance. \end{itemize}